 Profit share refers to the portion of a company's income that goes to its owner and investors.
 Equity share pertains to the size of ownership interest held by an investor or business owner.
 For example, investor A bought 100 shares of stocks from XYZ Company and received a share of $1,000 from dividends declared within the year.
 Investor A's equity share is equivalent to 100 shares of stocks and his profit share is $1,000.
+Although both the profit share and equity share are directly related to one another, each term refers to a different 'side' of the transaction, be it the number of shares purchased or the profit derived from dividends dispensed to shareholders.

 Profit share and equity share are the results of different types of business activities.
 Equity share is the result of investing money into a business such as when establishing a new company or when buying stocks of a publicly traded corporation.
 Profit share is derived from results of overall business operations, such as a business partner receiving a portion of profits earned from manufacturing products.